-

 - Rinsing: Do a quick rinse (5 seconds) to remove dust and wake up the leaf.

-- Steeping: Start with VERY short steeps - literally 5-10 seconds!
-Gradually increase the steep time by 5-10 seconds with each subsequent steep.
+- Steeping: Start with VERY short steeps—literally 5-10 seconds!
+Gradually increase the steeping time by 5-10 seconds with each subsequent steep.
 This is the key to controlling bitterness and astringency.

 - Quantity: Start with a moderate amount of tea (4-5 grams per 100-120 ml).

-Nanben Laozhai Dashu Sheng Pu'er 2024 has excellent potential for many years (and even decades) of aging.
+Nanben Laozhai Dashu Sheng Pu'er Tea from 2024 has excellent potential for aging for many years (even decades).
 It can be stored loose or pressed.
-The storage area should be clean, dry, ventilated, without foreign odors and direct light.
-Over time, the tea will transform, becoming softer, sweeter and more complex.
+Storage should be clean, dry, ventilated, free from foreign odors and direct light.
+Over time, the tea will transform, becoming softer, sweeter, and more complex.

-Master Hei Ke's 2024 Nanben Laozhai Dashu Sheng Pu'er is an opportunity to touch the very heart of the Mengku terroir.
-This is a bright, powerful, lively tea for enthusiasts who are ready to embrace its youthful boldness (bitterness and astringency) for the sake of the subsequent sweetness and energy, or for those who are looking for high-quality raw materials for long-term aging.
-This is a window into the world of real, unfermented pu'er from big trees.
+Nanben Laozhai Dashu 2024 Sheng Pu'er from Master Hei Ke offers an opportunity to touch the very heart of the Mengku terroir.
+This vibrant, powerful, and lively tea is perfect for enthusiasts willing to embrace its youthful boldness (bitterness and astringency) for the subsequent sweetness and energy, or for those seeking high-quality raw materials for long-term aging.
+This is a window into the world of genuine, unfermented pu'er from large trees.

-When dry, these are beautiful bars with classic Chinese engravings.
+When dry, these are beautiful ingots with classic Chinese engravings.
 They have a strong, penetrating creamy caramel aroma.

-The taste of the finished drink is soft, rich, enveloping, warm.
-The taste has a lot of condensed milk, baked milk, honey trail, caramel, nutty notes.
-The resin is very easy to drink, goes down the throat and pleasantly moisturizes it.
+The finished drink's flavor is soft, rich, enveloping, and warm.
+It boasts rich condensed milk, baked milk, a hint of honey, caramel, and nutty notes.
+The resin goes down very easily, smoothing down the throat and leaving a pleasantly moisturizing finish.

-The aftertaste is long with honey, creamy and caramel notes.
+The finish is long with honey, creamy and caramel notes.

-Shu puer resin is an excellent and quick tonic, gives a boost of energy, lifts the mood and concentrates.
+Shu pu-erh resin is an excellent and quick tonic, gives a boost of energy, lifts the mood and improves concentration.

-Brewing method: dissolve 1 resin granule in 1 liter of boiling water.
-A thermos or Chahai is perfect for this.
-You can stir the drink to completely dissolve it.
-To adjust the strength of the drink, you must either dilute it by adding hot water or add another 1, 2 resin granules.
+Brewing method: Dissolve 1 resin granule in 1 liter of boiling water.
+A thermos or chahai works well for this.
+Stir the drink to ensure it dissolves completely.
+To adjust the strength of the drink, either dilute it with hot water or add 1 or 2 more resin granules.

-Shu puer resin in beautiful ingots (tea paste, chagao) is one of the most delicious and vibrant among puer resins, and can also be brewed in a large volume of water.
+Shu pu-erh resin in beautiful ingots (tea paste, chagao) is one of the most delicious and vibrant of all pu-erh resins, and can also be brewed in a large volume of water.

 Name in Chinese